 Red Dead Redemption, which uses the GTA engine, features something similar.
 While it has regenerating health which will put you right as rain after about 15 seconds, if you set up camp in the wilderness your ammo regenerates (despite the fact that your campsite is essentially a few logs and a cloth for a tent.)

-And in Terraria, beds are only good for setting your spawn point, you can't even sleep in them.
+In Terraria, beds are only good for setting your spawn point.
+You can't even sleep in them.

 Non-video game examples: